-The debate continues to rage about what is the best method of marketing your business digitally; it is a never ending back and forth between PPC and SEO.
-As this argument continues, there is a parallel taking place in the world of social media; paid ads or organic marketing?
+It is a never ending back and forth between PPC and SEO.
+As this argument continues, there is a parallel discussion taking place in the world of social media; paid ads or organic social marketing?

-As far back as January 2015 pioneering agency, We Are Social reported that there are currently 2.078 billion active social media accounts in the world; this represents, amongst other things, an enormous number of people to potentially target.
-With this in mind, there is no wonder social media has become such an important tool for business to implement deep in their marketing strategy – the question is, what is the best way to reach people across the social universe?
+With this in mind, there is no wonder social media has become such an important tool for B2B businesses to implement in their marketing strategy – the question is, what is the best way to reach people across the social media universe?

 Simply put, organic marketing across social networks can quite possibly be anything that isn’t paid advertising.
 This is predominantly content driven and is primarily used to: